grantj-re3/FlindersDSpace-csv2xmlstruct/README_hdl2item_bmecsv.md

 -------------
-For dspace_resource.rb and hence hdl2item_bmecsv.rb to connect to the DSpace database, you will need create a file named dbc.rb and put it in your ruby library path (eg. $HOME/.ds/etc/dbc.rb).
-The parameters of the Ruby Hash can be a selection of those listed under *PG::Connection.new(connection_hash)* at http://deveiate.org/code/pg/PG/Connection.html#method-c-new
+For dspace_resource.rb and hence hdl2item_bmecsv.rb to connect to the DSpace database, you will need create a file named dbc.rb and put it in your ruby library path (eg. $HOME/my/db/connection/path/dbc.rb).
+The parameters of the Ruby hash can be a selection of those listed under *PG::Connection.new(connection_hash)* at http://deveiate.org/code/pg/PG/Connection.html#method-c-new

+An example of dbc.rb:
 ```
 module DbConnection